 6” x 9”, xiv + 329 pp., 978-0-7735-4575-5 (trade paperback), 978-0-7735-4574-8 (unjacketed hardcover)

 L.M.
 Montgomery’s Rainbow Valleys: The Ontario Years, 1911–1942 is a collection of essays edited and introduced by Rita Bode and Lesley D. Clement.
-It features original scholarship by Kate Macdonald Butler, Mary Beth Cavert, Lesley D. Clement, Melanie J. Fishbane, Natalie Forest, Caroline E. Jones, E. Holly Pike, Laura M. Robinson, Linda Rodenburg, Margaret Steffler, Kate Sutherland, William V. Thompson, Elizabeth Waterston, and Emily Woster, as well as an interlude by Katherine Cameron and an appendix by the volume editors with assistance from Kristina Eldridge and Chloe Verner.
-It was published as both a trade paperback and an unjacketed hardcover by McGill–Queen’s University Press in October 2015.
+It features original scholarship by Mary Beth Cavert, Lesley D. Clement, Melanie J. Fishbane, Natalie Forest, Caroline E. Jones, E. Holly Pike, Laura M. Robinson, Linda Rodenburg, Margaret Steffler, Kate Sutherland, William V. Thompson, Elizabeth Waterston, and Emily Woster, as well as a poem by Katherine Cameron, an epilogue by Kate Macdonald Butler, and an appendix by the volume editors with assistance from Kristina Eldridge and Chloe Verner.
+It was published as both a trade paperback and an unjacketed hardcover by McGill-Queen’s University Press in October 2015.

 From the Back Cover

 Lucy Maud Montgomery (1874–1942) and Anne of Green Gables will always be associated with Prince Edward Island, Montgomery’s childhood home and the setting of her most famous novels.
 Yet, after marrying Rev. Ewan Macdonald in 1911, she lived in Ontario for three decades.
 There she became a mother of two sons, fulfilled the duties of a minister’s wife, advocated for copyright protection and recognition of Canadian literature, wrote prolifically, and reached a global readership that has never waned.